 (h) This alternative increases storage capacity of Stafford Lake for improved reliability.
-NMWD has the ability to back feed up to 1,000 AFY of supply from Sonoma Water through NMWD's existing potable water system.
+NMWD has the ability to back feed up to 1,000 AFY (326 MG per year) of supply from Sonoma Water through NMWD's existing potable water system.
 This supply is available to NMWD during drought years and would allow NMWD to fully utilize the increased Stafford Lake storage capacity under this alternative.
-NMWD is currently evaluating infrastructure improvements to increase the volume of supply (up to 2,000 AFY) that can be back fed into Stafford Lake from Sonoma Water.
+NMWD is currently evaluating infrastructure improvements to increase the volume of supply (up to 2,000 AFY or 652 MG) that can be back fed into Stafford Lake from Sonoma Water.